Yelp/dumb-init/README.md

 stop the container without `SIGKILL`, but with `dumb-init`, you can send it more humane signals like `SIGTERM`.

+## Building dumb-init

+Build requires a working compiler and libc headers and defaults to glibc.

+    $ make

+### Musl

+Statically compiled dumb-init is over 700KB due to glibc, but musl is now an option.
+On Debian/Ubuntu `apt-get install musl-tools` to install the source and wrappers.

+    $ CC=musl-gcc make

+When statically compiled with musl the binary size is around 20KB.

 ## See also